DarkSigmaDevelopment/Hogwarts-Legacy-VR-how-to/README.md

 Let's be happy how lucky we are to have this at all
 To quote Louis CK about airplanes, "You're sitting in a chair… in the SKY!"
 <https://youtu.be/oTcAWN5R5-I?si=Gwr_ZDbzYkHQO91H>

+#### Glyph Gestures

+Available in the V1.06 profile

+Instructions are in the profile's description
+1. Press F1 to go into 1st person view
+1. Press F7 to enable gestures
+1. Gestures shown in the games spell management menu (d-pad right)
+1. Hold right trigger and draw the glyph in the air

+Pictures for this guide coming soon (2025-03-04)

 #### Epic Games Store